Russian airlines will keep planes leased from foreign firms

 Hilderman said that for the few remaining flights that leave the country — to Turkey and places in the Middle East and Asia — Russian airlines will only use planes that they own or lease from Russian lessors.

+Leasing companies have recovered a very small number of planes.
+Aircastle, a Connecticut-based lessor, recovered a plane while it was stopped in Mexico City.
+SMBC Aviation Capital tried to repossess an Aeroflot jet in Cairo, but the plane was able return to Moscow, according to The Air Current, an aviation-news site.

-Becker, the Cowen analyst, said the law that Putin signed violated a decades-old treaty called the Chicago Convention that allows lessors to cross international borders and take back planes from defaulting customers.
+Becker, the Cowen analyst, said the law that Putin signed violates a decades-old treaty called the Chicago Convention that allows lessors to cross international borders and take back planes from defaulting customers.

+According to IBA, S7 topped all Russian airlines with 101 planes on lease from non-Russian entities as of last week.
+Aeroflot was second at 89 aircraft.
+The most-often leased planes are Airbus A320 and Boeing 737 jets, both workhorse models used mostly for short and medium-range flights.

-Last week, Fitch Ratings warned that debt backed by leases of planes now in Russia faced potential downgrades because of the difficulty of the risk that state-owned airlines might stop making payments “or ‘confiscate’ (i.e. theft) aircraft.”
+Last week, Fitch Ratings warned that debt backed by leases of planes now in Russia faced potential downgrades because of the risk that state-owned airlines might stop making payments “or ‘confiscate’ (i.e. theft) aircraft.”
 Fitch said several lessors moved a few planes out of Russia and Ukraine before sanctions were announced.

 Sanctions are also affecting the world’s two leading aircraft manufacturers, U.S.-based Boeing and Europe’s Airbus.
 According to JPMorgan, Boeing has 35 of its 737 Max and 777 cargo planes on order by Russian airlines, including 30 that were scheduled to be delivered this year, and Airbus has orders for 27 planes from Russian airlines, with seven expected to be delivered this year.